USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-02-14-rbbs-2-visualization-part1.md

 thumbnail: "20220214_rbbs_2-visualization.png"
 ---

+Part 2 of the coRps R Building Blocks Series (RBBS).
+All content can be found on this blog under the `rbbs` category as well as on the [USAID-OHA-SI/coRps GitHub repo](https://github.com/USAID-OHA-SI/coRps).

 ## RBBS 2 - Visualization, Part I

 For our R Building Blocks session today, we will be kicking everything